kriszyp/lmdb-js/README.md

 * `keyIsBuffer` - This will cause the database to expect and return keys as node buffers.
 * `keyIsUint32` - This will cause the database to expect and return keys as unsigned 32-bit integers.
 * `dupSort` - Enables duplicate entries for keys.
 You will usually want to retrieve the values for a key with `getValues`.
+* `strictAsyncOrder` - Maintain strict ordering of execution of asynchronous transaction callbacks relative to asynchronous single operations.
 The following additional option properties are only available when creating the main database environment (`open`):
 * `path` - This is the file path to the database environment file you will use.
 * `maxDbs` - The maximum number of databases to be able to open ([there is some extra overhead if this is set very high](http://www.lmdb.tech/doc/group__mdb.html#gaa2fc2f1f37cb1115e733b62cab2fcdbc)).